PFAS Information for Private Well Owners

 What should i do if my well contains pfas?

-If test results indicate that your well may contain elevated levels of PFAS, you may want to consider a water treatment or filtration system that is certified to reduce levels of PFAS.
-Ultimately, the decision to filter your water is up to you.
+If test results indicate that your well may contain elevated levels of PFAS and you are concerned, you may want to consider a water treatment or filtration system that is certified to reduce levels of PFAS.
+Ultimately, the decision to filter or treat your water is up to you.

 It is important to note that consuming water with PFAS levels above the federal standard does not necessarily mean that adverse health effects will occur.
 The degree of risk from PFAS exposure depends on many factors including: